How to Prove Nonprofit Impact With SROI

 Total Resource Investment

 How much does the problem you address cost society in financial terms?
-Using research results from the peer-reviewed literature, define values are defined for intangible and tangible costs avoided or benefits gained from your nonprofit’s work.
+Using research results from the peer-reviewed literature, determine the intangible and tangible costs avoided or benefits gained from your nonprofit’s work.

 For example, researchers have determined the average cost of a single case of child abuse or the benefits obtained from one person leaving homelessness.
 You can use those figures to show costs avoided if your nonprofit prevents child abuse or helps one person regain permanent housing.